sunkimsrun/week4-wct/explanation.md

-(# SQL Stored Procedures Explanation)

-## 1. Retrieve All Students Enrolled in a Specific Course
+# 1. Retrieve All Students Enrolled in a Specific Course

 ## SQL Code:
 ```sql